krguptaa/ionic-angular-boilerplate/docs/01_project_overview.md

 ## What is This Project?

-This is a modern mobile and web application built with Ionic 8 and Angular 17, designed to work seamlessly across Android, iOS, and as a Progressive Web App (PWA).
-The application provides a comprehensive user interface for interacting with CodeIgniter 4 backend services through a RESTful API.
+This is a modern mobile and web application built with Ionic 8 and Angular 20, designed to work seamlessly across Android, iOS, and as a Progressive Web App (PWA).
+The application provides a comprehensive user interface with JWT authentication, offline capabilities, and native device features.

 ## 🏗️ Architecture Overview